 Modifications may be approved if they are within the scope of what the IRB originally authorized.
 For example, if a researcher wishes to add a population to an existing study, but not alter the study procedures or purpose, a modification request is usually appropriate.
 Likewise, modifying a procedure without changing the study's purpose or study population may also be appropriate.
-Investigators must submit documentation to inform the IRB about the changes in the status of the study, including, but not necessarily limited to:
+Investigators must submit documentation to inform the IRB about the changes in the status (i.e. premature completion of study) of the study, including, but not necessarily limited to: